zuzakistan/civilservant/COMMANDS.md

 ## !marco
    Returns the delivery and collection times of my favourite takeaway.
 ## !pizza
-   Returns a random pizza from the range.
+   Returns a random pizza from the "classic" range.
-   Broken since an upstream update.
 ## !del <slug>
    Deletes a paste.
 ## !sunrise